 I adore Christmas lanterns, their soft glow cheers up the room on a darkened evening or they look lovely in a windowsill making your home look even more inviting as you get closer.
 But a toddler friendly Christmas lantern?
 My four year old son and I made traditional glass lanterns last week and my toddler joined in but….oh man she just hates the feel of glue.
 Really hates that stuff, and you could tell she really wanted to craft with us and she gave it a good shot but it just wasn’t the greatest thing for her.
-So once we’d put away all the totally non-toddler friendly stuff I started thinking about how we could make this classic Christmas craft into something she could do too and this is what I came up with!
+We love making crafts for toddlers though so once we’d put away all the totally non-toddler friendly stuff I started thinking about how we could make this classic Christmas craft into something she could do too and this is what I came up with!

 You will need:

 A plastic jar that looks like a glass one.
 It’s got to not look out of place next to her big brother’s jar, right?
 The jar I used was from some Sainsburys value peanut butter which I think is 65p.
 If you don’t like peanut butter you can always use it to make bird feeders.